reading-tribe/zula/README.md

 ### Folder Structure

 ```
+src/
+  api/
     cmd/
       api/ -- contains API Server start command
     pkg/
       api/ -- contains API Server code
-        static/ -- contains React frontend
         test/ -- contains Go tests
+  webapp/
+    public/  -- contains frontend public assets
+    src/  -- contains React frontend code
 ```

 ## Running the project locally

 The recommended way to run the program locally is to use docker.

-    $ docker build -t zula . && docker run -d -p 1323:1323 zula
+    $ docker-compose up --build

-You can then visit the homepage at `localhost:1323` or use the API at `localhost:1323/api/v1`
+You can then visit the homepage at `localhost:8080` or use the API at `localhost:1323`